Barnstable Short-Term Rental Information Page

 amendment to Zoning Ordinance.

-July 13, 2020: The Planning Board will advertise a public hearing on the proposed Short Term Rental amendment to the Zoning Ordinance.
+July 13, 2020: The Planning Board held a public hearing on the proposed Short Term Rental amendment to the Zoning Ordinance.
+The item was continued to July 27th.
 The Planning Board makes a recommendation to the Town Council on the proposed zoning amendment.
 Click here for the Planning Board website.

 July 16, 2020: The General Ordinance was referred to a public hearing on this date.
 Click here for the Town Council website.